Our nation must have a comprehensive energy policy that emphasizes conservation and a move to affordable renewable power sources.

 Comprehensive Energy Solutions

-I am a founding member of the Sustainable Energy and Environment Coalition (SEEC), which was established to advocate for policies including clean energy innovation and job creation, environmental protection, and policies that will address global climate change.
+I am a founding member of the Sustainable Energy and Environment Coalition (SEEC) and currently serve as Energy Task Force chair.
+SEEC was established to advocate for policies including clean energy innovation and job creation, environmental protection, and policies that will address global climate change.
 (For more information on SEEC and the Coalition’s efforts to pursue clean energy policies, please visit our website.)
 As a member of SEEC, I joined 26 colleagues in highlighting specific clean energy and energy efficiency incentives, many of which were extended in the American Taxpayer Relief Act of 2012.

 These tools will help move us towards energy independence, strengthen national security, stabilize the economy, lower energy prices and begin to combat global warming.
 Just as the United States rallied around President Kennedy’s call to put a man on the moon, so too must our nation harness its creativity and ambition to create new technologies that help us achieve energy independence.
 Small businesses have already taken on this challenge, and I am proud of the many Rhode Island companies leading the way with innovative solutions to best meet the energy needs of local communities.

-I am also committed to providing opportunities and assistance to the small business community, so they can continue contributing to this important sector of our economy.
+I am also committed to providing opportunities and assistance to help our small business community continue contributing to this important sector of our economy.
 Through strategic collaborations with my colleagues in Congress, advocates, industry leaders and government officials, we will create an atmosphere where small business can flourish throughout Rhode Island and our entire nation.